SmritiGoyal/xgboost-quant-stock-return/docs/report.md

 This project constructs a quantitative model that predicts one-month-ahead cross-sectional stock returns using a rolling XGBoost regression tree framework.
 Monthly predicted returns are used to form decile portfolios, and the performance of the long-minus-short (diff) portfolio is evaluated in terms of risk-adjusted returns and market exposure.

 Data come from CRSP (monthly returns) and Compustat (annual accounting variables), covering common domestic equities listed on NYSE, AMEX, and NASDAQ from 1995 to 2024.
-The out-of-sample prediction period spans February 2000 through December 2024, yielding 300 monthly observations after the year-2000 cohort filter is applied (~25 years).
+The rolling backtest produces out-of-sample predictions over 330 months (July 1997 through December 2024); after the year-2000 cohort filter, the portfolio backtest covers January 2000 through December 2024, yielding 300 monthly observations (~25 years).

 All features are computed from data available at prediction time.
 One feature (`vol_12m`) originally contained a look-ahead error — its window included the contemporaneous month — which has since been corrected; the detection and fix are documented in `docs/leakage_audit.md`.
 After this correction, no feature uses contemporaneous or future information.